James McCormick (Irish republican): Reaction in Ireland and burial

 Many apolitical Irish people felt that since McCormick or Barnes were not directly responsible for the Coventry bombing they should not be executed for that crime.
 As their appeals failed there was growing anger in Ireland.
 On 5 February 1940 five thousand people protested the sentences in Dublin.
+In Cork city a crowd of thousands gathered to hear an address on the fate of McCormick and Barnes from the well known IRA leader Tom Barry.
 The day after their execution, Ireland went into a day of mourning, flags flew at half staff, theatres and cinemas closed, sporting events were cancelled and Masses were offered for the repose of souls of McCormick and Barnes.

 In 1969 their bodies were disinterred, repatriated to Ireland and both were re-interred in Ballyglass Cemetery, Mullingar.
 The re-interment of McCormick and Barnes on 6 July 1969 was attended by an estimated 15,000 people.